Review: Dolphins followed protocol with Tagovailoa’s injury

 “The outcome in this case was not what was intended when the Protocol was drafted,” the statement said.

-As a result, the NFL and NFLPA agreed to modify the league’s concussion protocol, adding the term “ataxia,” to the mandatory “no-go” symptoms.
+As a result, the NFL and NFLPA agreed to modify the league’s concussion protocol to include the term “ataxia.”
 In the statement, they defined ataxia as “abnormality of balance/stability, motor coordination or dysfunctional speech caused by a neurological issue.”

-If a player is diagnosed with ataxia by the team or other neutral physician, that player will immediately be ruled out of the game and will receive follow-up care.
+Ataxia replaced the term “gross motor instability” and has been added to the list of symptoms that would prohibit a player from returning to the game.
+The others are confusion, amnesia and loss of consciousness.

-In the first half of the Week 2 game on Sept.
-25 against Buffalo, Tagovailoa took a hit from Bills linebacker Matt Milano, which caused him to slam to the ground.
+In the first half of the Sept.
+25 game against Buffalo, Tagovailoa took a hit from Bills linebacker Matt Milano, which caused him to slam to the ground.
 He appeared disoriented afterward and stumbled as he tried to get to his feet.

-Tagovailoa was immediately taken to the locker room and taken through the NFL’s concussion protocol, after which he was cleared.
-He returned to the game to start the third quarter, drawing criticism from viewers about why he was allowed to return to the game.
+Tagovailoa was immediately taken to the locker room and taken through the NFL’s concussion protocol, after which he was cleared of any head injury.
+He started the third quarter, drawing criticism from viewers about why he was allowed to return to the game.

 Jeff Miller, the NFL’s executive vice president overseeing health and safety, said in a virtual news conference Saturday that he believes this is the first time a UNC has been fired, and that the NFL did not support the decision to fire him.

-The NFL and NFLPA said they reviewed video, jointly interviewed members of the Dolphins’ medical staff, the head athletic trainer, the Booth ATC Spotter, the UNC and Tagovailoa.
+The NFL and NFLPA said they reviewed video and jointly interviewed members of the Dolphins’ medical staff, the head athletic trainer, the Booth ATC Spotter, the UNC and Tagovailoa.

 They found that Tagovailoa did not show any signs or symptoms of a concussion during his locker room exam, during the rest of the game, or throughout the following week.
 But immediately after he took the hit from Milano, gross motor instability was present.

-After the game, Tagovailoa and Dolphins coach Mike McDaniel said the quarterback had suffered a back injury a few plays earlier on a quarterback sneak.
+After the game, Tagovailoa and Dolphins coach Mike McDaniel said the quarterback had suffered a back injury earlier in the game on a quarterback sneak.

-It also said that the medical staff determined that the gross motor instability was not due to a concussion.

-“They concluded the player’s back injury was the cause of his observed instability,” the parties said in the release.
+“They concluded the player’s back injury was the cause of his observed instability,” the NFL and NFLPA said in the release.
 “However, the team physician and UNC did not conduct an examination of Mr. Tagovailoa’s back during the concussion examination, but instead relied on the earlier examination conducted by other members of the medical staff.”

-Commissioner Roger Goodell said at a fan forum in London on Saturday that the NFL will make a “change or two” to its concussion protocol as it has fielded criticism in the handling of Tagovailoa’s injury.

 More AP NFL coverage: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL